Why effective cybersecurity is important for businesses

 There's no universal basis for what makes a strong cybersecurity program -- each organization must determine its required level of security.
 To do so, Rica said companies should primarily think about whether their security efforts are appropriate from a business perspective.

 That involves concepts such as risk appetite and risk tolerance and how much residual risk business executives are willing to accept.
-"If they're comfortable that they've identified their risks, that those risks are managed and that the risks they've left on the table fit their risk profile, then they have a good program," he said.
+"If they're comfortable that they've identified their risks, that those risks are managed and that the risks they've left on the table fit their risk profile, then they have a good program," Rica said.

 Other key elements of creating a successful cybersecurity strategy include the following:

-- Alignment with business goals.
+- Alignment with business goals to ensure long-term continuity.

 - Visibility into where data resides within the organization.
 "Understand where it is, who has access to it, what access controls are in place and the entry points to the data," Eyler said.